 The city of Newcastle’s drinks scene has come of age.
 Here are some top places for a tipple.

 A few decades ago, knock-off drinks in Newcastle amounted to little more than a few full-strength schooners at the pub on a Friday arvo.
-Oh how the Steel City has evolved.
+Oh, how the Steel City has evolved.
 Nowadays, Newcastle is threaded together with everything from ambitious sake bars to swanky waterfront lounges, old-school pubs and atmospheric craft beer halls.
 Here are a handful of Newcastle’s best pubs, bars and breweries to add to your must-try list.

 The best bars in Newcastle